 Since I won’t be up and running (pun intended) before summer arrives I am having to live vicariously through the rest of you sporty people and I will have to passively see you through this season.
 SO, I was fortunate enough that Neil from This Dad Does wanted to share his guide to buggy running.

 A bit about Neil:

 Neil is a healthy successful dad who takes pride in his appearance and his health, you can find him running, walking and out and about with his kids while writing about health, fitness and lifestyle from a unique dad perspective over at This Dad Does.

 Buggy running is great fun and exercise.
 Now that the summer is almost here, there’s no excuse for not getting out and about with your running buggy.
 The weather is warmer, the sun is shining.
 It’s not going to be icy underfoot.
 Your excuses are all gone.

 Now you’re in summer, things have changed.
-Unless you live in the west of Scotland (where it rains pretty much year round), it’s going to be dryer so full waterproofs might be overkill.
+Unless you live in the west of Scotland (where it rains pretty much year round), it’s going to be drier so full waterproofs might be overkill.
 It’s also going to be warmer, even in the early mornings.
-By the time the sun gets going, you could be looking at early 20 degree heat.
+By the time the sun gets going, you could be looking at early 20-degree heat.

 Dressing your Kids

 From experience, under 1 is quite young for buggy running.
 My kids enjoyed buggy running the most between the ages of 1 ½ and 3.